Kaiserstuhl, Aargau

-Kaiserstuhl is a former municipality in the district of Zurzach in the canton of Aargau in Switzerland.
+Kaiserstuhl ([ˈkaɪzərʃtuːl]) is a village and former municipality in the district of Zurzach in the canton of Aargau in Switzerland.
 The small town is listed as a heritage site of national significance.

 On 1 January 2022 the former municipalities of Bad Zurzach, Baldingen, Böbikon, Kaiserstuhl, Rekingen, Rietheim, Rümikon and Wislikofen merged into the new municipality of Zurzach.

 History

 Kaiserstuhl is first mentioned around 1227–34 as domino Arnoldo de Keiserstul.
 In 1236 it was mentioned as de Kayserstule.
 The name and coat of arms come from the Freiherr of Kaiserstuhl, whose castle guarded the right bank of the Rhine.
 In 1359, the name of the castle changed to Rotwasserstelz Castle.
 The sale of remote properties lying on both sides of the Rhine to Wettingen Abbey by Rudolf of Kaiserstuhl and his wife Adelheid von Tengen in 1254/55 enabled the expansion of the settlement on left bank of the Rhine.
 The wall and upper tower (raised to today's height after a fire in 1360) are dated archaeologically to 1260.
 Construction of the new town also involved the noble Lütold VII von Regensberg, whose descendant, Lütold IX, in mentioned in 1279 as the owner of the city.
 In 1294 his son sold it with the bridge, castle and other rights in the surrounding villages to Bishop Henry II of Constance.
 It remained part of the Bishop's holdings until 1798.
 The Bishop's reeve at Rötelen Castle managed the city and held the low court rights.
 The independent area of law covered only the area within the city walls, and before the upper gate as well the banks of the Rhine.
 The left bank territory included fields and gardens, while the area on the right was five times larger and held vineyards and fields for the citizens of the town.
 The citizenry rights and obligations was first defined in 1310.
 After 1287, they choose mayors, an eight-member Council and the Court from their midst, which was equal with the episcopal steward, who was almost always an outsider.
 Further attempts to expand the legal power of the local leaders were rejected in the treaties of 1526, 1535, 1578 and 1687.